Mec-iS/staticwebpage/posts/004_beyond_cosine_similarity.md

 <img src="../assets/blog/004/cve_top10_comparison.png" alt="Figure 1: Similarity Top 10 comparison on 3 queries" width="88%"/>

-Check the scale, Taumode (green on the right) at 0.62 has a ~15% better score than cosine on the three queries.
+Check the scale, taumode (green on the right) at 0.62 has a ~15% better score than cosine on the three queries.

 ### Scores comparison